duplicity

 ACTIONS

-Duplicity knows action commands, which can be finetuned with options.
+Duplicity uses actions, which can be given in long or in short form and finetuned with options.

-Note: The following explanations explain some but not all options that can be used in connection with that action command.
-Consult the OPTIONS section for
+NOTE: The following explanations explain some but not all options that can be used in connection with that action.
+Consult the OPTIONS section for more detailed descriptions.

 Perform a full backup.
 A new backup chain is started even if signatures are available for an incremental backup.